 Learning and knowledge sharing are important components of the STIP review process.
 The process in itself is a capacity building activity that strengthens the capacity of the main actors of the NIS involved in the review.
-The findings and recommendations of the STIP review inform the policy-making at national and subnational levels.
-These findings also inform the analytical work of UNCTAD and contribute to the preparation of knowledge products such as UNCTAD's Technology and Innovation Report and Reports of the UN Secretary-General.
-The STIP Reviews are also presented and discussed at the annual sessions of the United Nations Commission on Science and Technology for Development (UN CSTD), which is an opportunity for dissemination and knowledge sharing among the member states.
+The findings and recommendations of the STP review inform the policymaking at national and subnational levels.
+These findings also inform the analytical work of UNCTAD and contribute to the preparation of knowledge products such as UNCTAD's Technology and Innovation Report, as UN Secretary-General's Reports.
+The STIP Reviews are also presented and discussed at the Annual Sessions of the United Nations Commission on Science and Technology for Development (UN CSTD), which is an opportunity for dissemination and knowledge sharing among the member states.